edefalque/signalk-stripcharts/README.md

 For each path the charted value can be the average, the maximum and/or the minimum of the values received from Signal K during the averaging period.
 The averaging period (avgInterval) should be set such that the ratio timeWindow/avgInterval is between 300 and 1000 (i.e. a reasonable number of plots along the timeWindow); avgInterval must be longer than the sampling period defined in the Signal K subscription period (subscribePolicy.period), which is typically 1 second.
 By default, the chart is refreshed every avgInterval (provided that some new data has come for that chart).
 When data stops coming for a particular path, it is "hotdecked" from the last data received until new data arrives; hotdecking stops after twenty seconds and thereafter the corresponding data will be 0 (in Signal K unit) indicating probably that the corresponding instrument was disconnected or switched off.

-A chart specification is provided as a javascript object.
+A chart specification is provided as a Javascript object.
 Here is the specification for the chart shown at the top of this document:

 ```javascript